This article covers the most important topics in the field of machine vision. In particular, I will cover

 Machine vision cameras are based on sensors with special optics to capture images, process, evaluate, and measure different characteristics through hardware and computer software for precise decision-making.
 If engineered with the correct optics and resolution, a machine vision camera can detect small object details almost invisible to the human eye.

-The major components of a machine vision camera system are lighting, sensor, communications system, lens, and vision processing systems.
+The major components of an intelligent camera system are lighting, sensors, communications systems, lenses, and vision processing systems.
 The camera sensor converts the light into an online digital image.
 It is then sent to the processor for analysis.

 When selecting the right machine vision camera, you have to consider several factors.
 Initially, it is essential to ensure the camera you’ve chosen is suitable for the application you are looking for.
 For instance, a camera used for robot guidance won’t have the same characteristics as the one used for production control.
 The choice of any feature will depend on both your budget and your application.